opensearch-project/dashboards-flow-framework/documentation/tutorial.md

 ### Aside: advanced data transformations

 Continuing with the above example, let's suppose the input data (the document) is more complex, and a simple field-level mapping is not sufficient.
 Maybe you need to parse out some nested field's value.
-This can be done by changing the transform type to `Expression`
+This can be done by changing the transformation type to `Expression`

 ![expression-ingest](./images/expression-ingest.png)

-From there, click "Configure" to open the "Extract data with expression" modal.
+From there, click "Configure" to open the "Configure JSONPath expression" modal.
 On the right-hand side, you can click "Run preview" to fetch the input data to this processor.

 ![expression-modal-ingest](./images/expression-modal-ingest.png)